Skip to main content

 • Decide what item/s would have the largest impact on your team’s experience within the organization.
 No need to overthink it, a simple vote works!

-Brainstorm Ideas for Action
+Brainstorm ideas for action

 Once you’ve selected your focus area, it can be difficult to know what to do next.
 In particular, what are the specific actions the team can take to improve?
 Many successful strategies can come from: